perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListChildPagesFromCurrentPageOrderByPropAlias.md

     @if(DynamicModel.Children.Where("umbracoNaviHide != @0", "True").Any())
     {
         <ul>
-            @* For each child page under the root node, where the property umbracoNaviHide is not True, order in descending order by date created *@
+            @* For each child page under the root node, where the property umbracoNaviHide is not True, order in descending order by propertyAlias *@
             @foreach (var childPage in DynamicModel.Children.Where("umbracoNaviHide != @0", "True").OrderBy(propertyAlias))
             {
                 <li>